initbiz/selenium2tests-plugin/README.md

 You are ready to run tests using PHPUnit from OctoberCMS's `vendor/bin/phpunit`.

 You can keep test files wherever you want, but `.gitignore` of the plugin will exclude all files from `/tests` except those in `/tests/examples`.

+## "`must be an instance of Exception, instance of Error given`"
+The problem is with old version `phpunit` and `phpunit-selenium` extensions using by OctoberCMS.
+If you want to get nice error messages you have to update it in `composer.json` `require-dev` section.
+It can be the newest one, so you can just change the `~` with `>` in `phpunit` and `phpunit-selenium`.